XAttnMark: Learning Robust Audio Watermarking with Cross-Attention: More Results

 \subsection{Subjective Evaluation with MUSHRA}

 The MUSHRA protocol is a crowdsourced test in which participants rate the quality of various samples on a scale of 0 to 100.
 The ground truth is provided for reference.
 We utilized eight randomly sampled speech and music samples from different sources, each lasting 5 seconds.
-As part of the study, we included a low anchor, which is a lowpass-filtered version at 3.5kHz.
+As part of the study, we included a low anchor, which is a low-pass-filtered version at 3.5kHz.
 Each sample was evaluated by 16 participants, with a post-hoc filtering process to exclude participants who failed to correctly identify more than two hidden reference samples in their scoring, resulting in 12 valid participants at the end.
-For comparison, the ground truth samples received an average score of around $98$, while the low anchor's average score was around $25$.
+For comparison, the ground truth samples received an average score of around $95$, while the low anchor's average score was around $25$.
 As shown in Figure \ref{fig:mushra}, our method achieved a score of approximately 91, closely matching AudioSeal.
-Among all the methods, Audiowmark is the one that achieves the highest score at around $94$.
+Among all the methods, AudiowMark is the one that achieves the highest score at around $94$.
 WavMark received a slightly lower score of 88, while TimbreWM scored the lowest, around $80$.
-These results demonstrate that our watermarking approach maintains a perceptual quality that is competitive with SoTA methods.
+These results demonstrate that our watermarking approach maintains a perceptual quality that is competitive with state-of-the-art methods.